Eligibility and Requirements

 and $25 fee, they may begin accumulating CEUs for

 will NOT count toward the 4.0 CEUs (40 contact hours).

 These must include 4 required modules which are offered each year at national conference and in The Church Network online learning lab, and may be offered by one or more f he approved training centers.

 i.
 Theology and ethics of church administration (0.2 CEUs)

 iv.
 Church technology trends (0.2 CEUs)

-The other 32 hours may come from any The Church Network CEU approved course offered through the chapter CEU program, national and regional programs, training center CEUs, The Church Network's online learning lab (available summer 2014), or CEUs offered by registered provider partners.
+The other 32 hours may come from any The Church Network CEU approved course offered through the chapter CEU program, national and regional programs, training center CEUs, The Church Network's online learning lab, or CEUs offered by registered provider partners.

 If an individual decides at a conference to begin, they

 may submit a registration form and fee with their CEU

 request form for that conference, as long as they meet